-You can allocate premiums to the preferred series 2 front-end load option subject to our then-current administrative rules and applicable minimum and maximum amounts.
-For more information, see Sales charge option.
+Under the Standard series, Preferred series 1, Partner series, and Preferred partner series only the front-end load sales charge option is available.
+You can allocate premiums to this sale charge option subject to our then-current administrative rules and applicable minimum and maximum amounts.
+For more information, see Sales charge options.